 Alwinton is located on in the Upper Coquet Valley in the northern half of the Northumberland International Dark Sky Park.

-The site is located on a quiet road: Gallow Law, Alwinton, Morpeth NE65 7BQ, UK
+The site is located on a quiet road: Gallow Law, Alwinton, Morpeth NE65 7BQ

 Your guide to the essentials you’ll need to have for looking at our Dark Skies at sites like Alwinton.
-View the Beginner’s Astronomer’s Checklist, which we have printed out for your use at Drakestone Cottage where you will also find a stargazing kit for use during your stay, including binoculars, red-lens torches and stargazing books/information.
+View the Beginner’s Astronomer’s Checklist, which we have printed out for your use where you will also find a stargazing kit for use during your stay, including binoculars, red-lens torches and stargazing books/information.
+There are checklists in both of our cottages.

 There is a lot more information on the Northumberland National Park website.